Is Vinyl Sheet Flooring Easy to Install?

 Welcome back to another Home Flooring Pros do it yourself “How-To” where we offer you tips and tricks to complete various flooring projects from installation to removal.
 This week…how to install vinyl sheet flooring.
 This DIY guide provides professional guidance for the installation of all sheet vinyl flooring types including full glue, perimeter glue and loose lay vinyl flooring.

-Today’s vinyl sheet flooring gives you any look you want from wood to tile to stone.
+Today’s vinyl sheet flooring gives you the look of any type of floor you prefer from wood to tile to stone.
 It is affordable and reasonably durable.

 Yet the search goes on for the answer to the age-old question: What is the easiest Do It Yourself vinyl flooring installation?
 If it were easy to Do It Yourself, everyone would Do It Themselves!

-Fortunately, due to its one-piece construction, vinyl sheet flooring offers fairly easy installation for the handy homeowner.
-It’s not quite as easy as unrolling the vinyl and gluing it down properly, but that’s not far off.
+Fortunately, due to its one-piece construction, vinyl sheet flooring offers fairly an easy installation method for the handy homeowner.
+In all but very large rooms, you’ll be able to avoid having a seam to deal with.
+The job isn’t quite as easy as unrolling the vinyl and gluing it down properly, but that’s not far off.